Skip to Content

 Clinical Mental Health Counseling

-Stetson's program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-Upon completing the degree, you can apply for licensure as a Registered Mental Health Counselor Intern.
+Stetson University's MS in Clinical Mental Health Counseling prepares you to work with clients across a wide range of mental health settings, from community agencies and outpatient facilities to inpatient programs and private practice.
+The program is 60 credit hours and accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Upon completing the degree, you can apply for licensure as a Registered Mental Health Counselor Intern on your path to LMHC licensure.

 Why Clinical Mental Health Counseling at Stetson University?

-In our Clinical Mental Health Counseling program, we aim to train you to become an exceptional leader in the field of clinical mental health counseling.
+The Clinical Mental Health Counseling program aims to train you to become an exceptional leader in the field.
 Our curriculum adheres to the highest standards set by the American Counseling Association.
+With nine credits of practicum and internship, you will be put in direct contact with clients across diverse populations before you graduate.
 Faculty members in the Counselor Education program are active practitioners and researchers deeply engaged in the counseling profession.

 Learn more about the Department of Counselor Education.